Sousastep/SousaFX-docs/docs/content/io.rst

 - Main 1-bar Phasor

-    this and the next 5 inputs are only needed by :ref:`SousaVFX <SousaVFX>` if it's running on a different computer than SousaFX.
+    This and the next 5 inputs are only needed by :ref:`SousaVFX <SousaVFX>` if it's running on a different computer than SousaFX.

 - Phasor offset rate